Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 There’s also a program called Kindle First, which gives Prime members access to books that have not been generally released yet.
 They feature six books each month, and you can choose to download one of them.

-16. Enjoy the benefits of Amazon Mom without paying a cent
+16. Enjoy the benefits of Amazon Family without paying a cent

-Amazon Mom is a service for Prime members that will save you quite a bit.
+Amazon Family (formerly known as Amazon Mom) is a service for Prime members that will save you quite a bit.

 If you are expecting, you get a 15% discount on all baby registry items within 2 months of your due date.